 The investment round, which was co-led by venture capital company Amadeus Capital Partners and growth fund managers Parkwalk Advisors, is the largest European seed financing in 2021 for a heath technology device – and the sixth largest globally.

 Lucy Jung, co-founder and CEO of Charco Neurotech, said: “This funding will enable us to proceed with our first, limited launch, while we work to ensure our manufacturing line is robust and produces consistent high quality devices.”

-Charco also recently announced a new partnership with the European Parkinson’s Disease Association (EPDA), to help increase the availability of Charco’s solutions for people with Parkinson’s around the world.
+Charco also recently announced a new partnership with Parkinson’s Europe, to help increase the availability of Charco’s solutions for people with Parkinson’s around the world.

-For more information about Parkinson’s disease therapies, please visit the EPDA website.
+For more information about Parkinson’s disease therapies, please visit Parkinson’s Europe website.